What happens at a Sikh funeral?

 In this article, you’ll learn what to expect if you’re invited to a Sikh funeral.
-You’ll also find advice about Sikh funeral costs and arrangements.
+If you’re planning a Sikh funeral, you’ll also find advice about Sikh funeral costs and arrangements.

 What does Sikhism teach about life after death?